 Located north of the Arctic Circle, this is the biggest city and urban area in Nordland county, and the 2nd-largest in North Norway.
 Salten Museum and Norwegian Aviation Museum are both located here.
-Salten Museum has 4 exhibitions: The Lofoten Fisheries, a Viking treasure, a Sami exhibit, and an exhibition about town's history from 1816 to 2000.
+Salten Museum has 4 exhibitions: The Lofoten Fisheries, a Viking treasure, a Sami exhibit, and an exhibition about the town's history from 1816 to 2000.

 The Cathedral was built in 1956.
-It represents post-war architecture, whereas the Bodin Church outside the city centre dates from 13th century, representing a medieval stone church.
+It represents post-war architecture, whereas the Bodin Church outside the city centre dates from the 13th century, representing a medieval stone church.

 Bodo is the main hub for travel to the Lofoten Islands.
 In addition to the regular flights to Rost Island, there is also a ferry service to Moskenes from Bodo.

 Bodo is one of the ferry ports along the "Express Route" - Norway's Government subsidized "Norwegian Coastal Express".
 This is a regularly scheduled passenger and cargo shipping service in Norway.
 The "ferry and cruise" itinerary is between two turnaround ports - Bergen (southmost) and Kirkenes (northmost).
 It connects a total of 34 ports, which are Norwegian communities without any road or air access.

 Since January 2021, Norway's coastal ferry service is operated by two companies - Hurtigruten (7 ships) and Havila Shipping (4 ships).
 Norwegian Government's annual subsidy for the ferry service is around USD 100 million.